2026 Duke's Mayo Bowl (January)

-The 2026 Duke's Mayo Bowl is a college football bowl game that is scheduled to be played on January 2, 2026, at Bank of America Stadium located in Charlotte, North Carolina.
-The 24th annual Duke's Mayo Bowl, game will feature teams from the Atlantic Coast Conference and the Southeastern Conference.
-The game is scheduled to begin at 8:00 p.m.
-EST and will air on ESPN.
-The Duke's Mayo Bowl game will be one of the 2025–26 bowl games concluding the 2025 FBS football season, the game's title sponsor is Duke's Mayonnaise.
+The 2026 Duke's Mayo Bowl was a college football bowl game played on January 2, 2026, at Bank of America Stadium located in Charlotte, North Carolina.
+The 24th annual Duke's Mayo Bowl began at approximately 8:00 p.m.
+EST and aired on ESPN.
+It was one of the 2025–26 bowl games concluding the 2025 FBS football season.
+The game's title sponsor was Duke's Mayonnaise.